daggermaster3000/material/CHIPseq.md

 - write 2-3 sentences about what the method does and what it is used for

 ChIP-seq uses a formaldehyde treatement to fixate DNA interacting proteins.
 The DNA with the bound proteins is then fragmented.
 Immunoprecipitation is used in order to isolate DNA bound to a protein of interest.
 The isolated DNA is amplified, fragmented and sequenced.

+This method is used to investigate gene regulation events and nucleic-acid - protein interactions.

 - make the link (technology -> application -> statistics)